The Step by Step Process of Claiming Against the NHS

 - Consider whether any information could be passed to the claimant that could alter the issue or lead to an early resolution

 - The solicitor then sends aLetter of Claim (or sometimes known as a "letter before action").

-It is sent to the relevant NHS trust or the treatment provider who caused you harm, and the NHS Litigation Authority.
+It is sent to the relevant NHS trust or the treatment provider who caused you harm, and NHS Resolution.

 What's in the Letter of Claim?

 - A summary of the facts of your case

 - Details of your injuries, present condition and diagnosis

 - Details of financial loss (with details of something known as "heads of damage")

 - If possible, copies of any documentation referred to, for example, specific medical records